playday3008/otc/README.md

 ----------------------------------------------------

 Hello.
-This loader loads and initializes OTC in the CS:GO game.
+This loader loads and initializes onetap crack in the CS:GO game.

 -----------------------------------------------------